A2va/VTP/README.md

 `Vegetate` : Setblock grass relative to a percentage

+### Commands:

+#### Functions:
+`/function vtp:menu`: Displays brush options and how to get them

+`/function vtp:choice_tree` : Choose the desired tree

+`/function vtp:set_material` : Set the material

+`/function vtp:set_mask` : Set the mask

+`/function vtp:uninstall`: Remove scoreboard and plot

+`/function vtp:fixwater`: Filled with water a closed area of 30 * 30 around you

+#### Triggers:

+`/trigger brushRad set` : Set the Radius of the brush

+`/trigger gravel_percent set` :Set the percentage of gravel brush

+`/trigger vegetate_percent set` : Set the percentage of vegetate brush

+`/trigger sphere set [Radius]`: Generates a sphere of the given radius centered on you

+`/trigger hsphere set [Radius]`: Generates an empty sphere of the given radius centered on you

+`/trigger disk set [Radius]`: Generates a disk of the given radius centered on you

+`/trigger circle set [Radius]`: Generates a circle of the given radius centered on you

 ### Settings:

 Fast paintbrush: The paintbrush is faster but it takes into account that only one block for the mask and the material is that of the middle